British space programme: Blue Origin

 4 June 2022, on its fifth flight, Blue Origin NS-21, Hamish Harding became the eighth British astronaut (reaching an apogee of 107 km) to reach space.
 On 4 August 2022, on its sixth flight, Blue Origin NS-22, Vanessa O'Brien became the ninth British astronaut and second female British astronaut (reaching an apogee of 107 km) to reach space, while conducting an overview study on the human brain.

 British contribution to other space programmes

 Communication and tracking of rockets and satellites in orbit is achieved using stations such as Jodrell Bank.
 During the Space Race, Jodrell Bank and other stations were used to track several satellites and probes including Sputnik and Pioneer 5.

 As well as providing tracking facilities for other nations, scientists from the United Kingdom have participated in other nation's space programmes, notably contributing to the development of NASA's early space programmes, and co-operation with Australian launches.

 The Royal Aircraft Establishment at Farnborough, invented carbon fibre composite material.
 The Saunders-Roe SR.53 Rocket/jet plane in 1957 used the newly invented silver peroxide catalyst rocket engine.

-The concept of the communications satellite was by Arthur C. Clarke.
+The concept of the communications satellite was invented by Arthur C. Clarke.